KILTprotocol/sdk-js/packages/types/README.md

 # Kilt Types

 This package provides the generally applicable TypeScript types for different mechanisms in the KILT SDK.

-This is also supposed to contain all the types, which someone would need to support for working with KILT credentials and DIDs.
+This is also contains all the types, which someone would need to support for working with KILT credentials and DIDs not using the SDK.